44mira/tyraelvim/README.md

 > This Neovim configuration is based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
 > Refer there for features not covered in this documentation.

-> Please file an issue for bugs and I will try to address them ASAP.

     888                                       888          d8b
     888                                       888          Y8P
     888                                       888